The site is located within the part walled demesne of Ballyscullion Park, on the shores of Lough Beg in mid-Ulster.

-Ballyscullion Park comprises a part walled listed demesne in mid-Ulster which was never completed; a later house by Sir Charles Lanyon in the 1840's now commands the park, overlooking Lough Beg and distant mountains beyond.
-The foreground to the Lough is in the manner of parkland with stands of trees, and early map evidence indicates that most of the original landscape character of the 18th century austere but balanced and graceful parkland has survived in an unusually pure form.
-It is an almost perfect invocation of place, and an elegant expression of a classical idealised landscape where the site is interpreted with the simplest manner of augmentation, relying solely on the planting of large clumps.
-The location for the house is on the edge of one of these clumps, in a natural clearing of an ancient woodland of oak.
+The park was established in the late 18th Century for a dwelling which was never completed, a later house by Lanyon in the 1840's now commands the demesne, overlooking the lough, with distant views beyond.
+Most of the character of the original parkland has survived in an unusually pure form.
+It is an almost perfect invocation of place; a classical idealised and austere landscape with the simplest manner of augmentation, relying solely on the planting of large tree clumps.
+The house is situated on the edge of one of these clumps, in a natural clearing of an ancient oak woodland.

-The dwelling seeks to engage with this woodland and the parkland beyond in the manner of the stables, courtyards and walled gardens associated with the Lanyon house.
-The plan comprises two rectilinear and linear blocks, placed to create enclosure.
-The main block is both two and single storey, and contains all of the living spaces on the ground floor, with sleeping spaces on the floor above.
-Rooms throughout are arranged sequentially.
-A low block appended to the north elevation of the main block provides support spaces and rooms.
-The secondary block is behind and parallel to the main block, and contains garages and stores to support the dwelling.
-The blocks are linked by a solid wall, defining public and private outdoor spaces.
+The plan comprises two rectilinear blocks, placed to create enclosure, retaining a simple reading of form.
+The main block contains living spaces on the ground floor, with sleeping spaces above, rooms arranged sequentially.
+A low block appended to the main block provides support, enabling most rooms to be the full plan depth.
+The secondary block is behind, parallel to the main block, and contains garages and stores.
+The blocks are linked by a wall, defining public and private outdoor spaces.

-The forms are restrained and simple in detail, with austere openings to the woodland, gradually opening up to the landscape.
-From the open parkland, hand made bricks in hues of grey along with an grey zinc roof help the dwelling harmonise with the dark ancient trees beyond.
+The forms reference traditional rural buildings, and are refined in detail, with restrained openings to the woodland, gradually opening up to the landscape, apertures carefully proportioned and positioned to frame views.
+Beech hedges are intended to create necessary enclosure.
+From the open parkland, hand made bricks in hues of grey and the zinc roof help the dwelling harmonise with the dark trees beyond.